 Basum Lake is the sacred lake of Nyingma (one of the Tibetan Buddhism schools), and one of the largest freshwater lakes of eastern Tibet.
 It is surrounded by mountains and has a mild climate.

 The average elevation is 3,538 meters above sea level, and the length and width are 15 kilometers and 2.5 kilometers respectively.
 The depth of the lake is 166 meters.
 Basum means 'Three Rock' in Tibetan.

 From Lhasa drive for 33 kilometers along the Sichuan-Tibet highway to Dagtze County.
 It is 47 kilometers from Gandan Temple to Maizhokunggar County and Riduo Xiang Nian Cun (日多乡念村).

-Then “climb” up Myra Pass (米拉山口), elevation 5,087 meters.
+Then "climb" up Myra Pass (米拉山口), altitude of 5,087 meters.
 Drive for another 211 kilometers to Gongbo'gyamda County (工布江达县), then towards Nyingchi (林芝县) for 61 kilometers to arrive at Bahe Zhen (巴河镇), which cannot be found on the map.

 There you can find the road sign to Basum Scenic Area on the left exit as you exit the town.
 This is where you leave the Sichuan-Tibet Highway.
 After 44 kilometers is Basum Lake.

 The road conditions are good with all asphalted roads.
 The driver should be careful on the mountain road around Myra Pass (米拉山口), which is brimming with a great many sharp turns.

 - 8 Days Chengdu Pandas, Sichuan Cuisine and Lhasa Tibetan culture Tour